tangshuang/.hello-type/README.md

 ### Schema

 A Schema is to describe data structure interaction logic.
-In javascript, we use object to reflect data set which contains fields, so in TypeSchema you should use object to define Schema.
+In javascript, we use object to reflect data set which contains fields, so in TySheMo you should use object to define Schema.

 A schema do not care the real data, it create a abstract data structure to validate and formulate data.
 By using formulated data, your business code will never have type or structure problem.